Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Proposed Method

-Existing PEFT methods learn a task-specific low-rank adapter $\Delta\boldsymbol{W}_k=\boldsymbol{A}_k\boldsymbol{B}_k$ for each task $\mathcal{T}_k$ in lifelong robot learning \cite{liu2024tail, schmied2024learning}.
-Such design requires task identifier during inference, lacks flexibility due to fixed capacity, and also hinders knowledge sharing across tasks.
-Prior arts in vision and language domain, e.g., LoRAHub \cite{huanglorahub} and SD-LORA \cite{wu2025sdlora}, use a task-wise learnable weight vector to combine existing low-rank experts for better performance on the new task.
-A key insight is that these low-rank experts captures complementary knowledge from a variety of specific tasks and can be leveraged to solve a new task.
-However, lifelong learning in robotic domain could be even more challenging.
-First, compared to image or text classification \cite{de2021continual,masana2022class,wang2024comprehensive} that requires only single forward inference, robotic manipulation is a sequential decision-making process with long horizon.
+Following the pretrain-then-finetune paradigm, we pretrain the policy on a large-scale robotic dataset and freeze it during the lifelong adaptation to unseen downstream tasks.
+Low-Rank Adaptation (LoRA) \citep{hu2021lora} is a representative PEFT method that introduces learnable low-rank matrices $\boldsymbol{A}\in\mathbb{R}^{d_{\text{in}}\times r}$, $\boldsymbol{B}\in\mathbb{R}^{r \times d_{\text{out}}}$ and integrate in parallel with the frozen weight matrix $\boldsymbol{W}_0\in\mathbb{R}^{d_{\text{in}}\times d_{\text{out}}}$ through addition, i.e., $\boldsymbol{W}_0+\boldsymbol{A}\boldsymbol{B}$.
+By leveraging the low-rank decomposition $r\ll \min\{d_{\text{in}},d_{\text{out}}\}$, LoRA substantially reduces the number of trainable parameters.
+Beyond learning task-specific low-rank adapters that are isolated from one another \cite{liu2024tail}, we propose to construct a low-rank expert library on top of the pretrained policy and dynamically reuse low-rank experts from prior tasks, thereby facilitating efficient forward transfer to a new task $\mathcal{T}_k$.
+While LoRAHub \citep{huanglorahub} and SD-LoRA \citep{wu2025sdlora} in the vision and language domains share a similar idea of using a task-wise learnable weight vector to combine existing low-rank experts for improved performance on a new task, combination mechanisms to lifelong learning in robotics is even more challenging.
+First, compared to image or text classification \citep{de2021continual,masana2022class,wang2024comprehensive} that requires only single forward inference, robotic manipulation is a sequential decision-making process with long horizon.
 Besides, robot learning requires a mixed types of knowledge, for example, visual concepts, textual task goals, different spatial relationships, and successful adaptation to a new task requires a combination of adaptation in each sub-modules.